trnsrt/ts/_drafts/challenges-for-banks.md

 As for us, the consumers, we love the  perks of digitalization: No need to go to a bank anymore, just use my own phone to meet all financial needs.

 Financial players?
-They loved this consumer demand:  No need to keep more tellers to serve us.
-While demand for financial services has grown exponentially, banks were able to meet this with limited additional resources, thanks to digital tools.
+They loved this consumer demand:  No need to keep more tellers to serve us: While demand for financial services has grown exponentially, banks were able to meet this demand with limited additional resources, thanks to digital tools.
 Result: Skyrocketed fees, profits and market capitalizations for almost any financial player.

 Well, life comes in cycles and nothing lasts forever.
-Such profits attracted outside attention pretty quickly: "They earn some much money, yet they fail to provide basic services properly" says the consumer.
-"They earn some much money, yet are reluctant to allocate enough resources to meet our regulatory requirements" says the government.
-Louder and louder by each day.
+Such profits attracted outside attention pretty quickly: "They have all the fancy offices yet they fail to provide basic services properly" says the consumer.
+"They have all that financial muscle, yet they are reluctant to allocate enough resources to meet our regulatory requirements" says the government.

 Here is the catch: Customers and government authorities, *now* have the power to act rather than simply complain.
 How?
 Let's have a closer look what they have inside their arsenal.